Robert Mitchum as Philip Marlowe, American private investigator

 What’d He Wear?

 Philip Marlowe’s complex case leads him to a swanky gambling den run by racketeer Eddie Mars (Oliver Reed).
 Perhaps subtly reflecting the increasing chaos of the story, Marlowe dons a bold multi-striped jacket in blue, gray, and black.
-Of course, the stripe pattern is hardly as simple as it sounds.
+Of course, taking bold cues from classic boating blazers of the 19th century, the stripe pattern is hardly as simple as it sounds.

 In the spirit of thoroughness, the repeating stripe sequence extends from left to right as: a thin blue stripe, a wide black stripe, a thin gray stripe, a wide black stripe, a thin blue stripe, a wide black stripe, a thin blue stripe, a wide gray stripe, a thin black stripe, a wide gray stripe, a double set of hairline black stripes, and a wide gray stripe.